 The Well is a large-scale development project that will be completed in phases starting in 2022.
-The office is 98% pre-leased and rent commencement is anticipated to begin in the third quarter of 2022.
-The retail space at The Well is 66% pre-leased, and will begin operating in the spring of 2023.
+The office is 98% pre-leased (including the portion already transferred to the rental portfolio).
+Rent commencement began in the third quarter of 2022.
+The retail space at The Well is 70% pre-leased, and will begin operating in the spring of 2023.